dragonappear/SURLF/README.md

 ---
 ## TroubleShoot

-To see details on each layer, click on
+To see details on each link, click on

 - [Data cleaning](https://velog.io/@dragonappear/data-cleaning)